LostinColors/subhalo-z0p5-dm17-simulator/README.md

 ## Description

-The simulation loads particle masses, positions, and velocities from `initial_data.txt`, computes gravitational interactions, and evolves the system forward in time.
+The simulation loads particle positions and velocities from `initial_data.txt`.
 Two implementations are provided:

 * **Python (`simulate.py`)** — uses NumPy and Matplotlib